Los Angeles Sexual Harassment Attorney

 What to do if You are Sexually Harassed at Work

 With all sexual harassment cases, it is essential to document as much as you possibly can.
 You will also want to report the harassment with your company's human resources department following your company's guidelines.
-You should then contact an experienced Los Angeles sexual harassment attorney you trust, like ours at Hennig Ruiz & Singh, PC.
+You should then contact an experienced Los Angeles sexual harassment attorney you trust, like ours at Hennig Kramer Ruiz & Singh, LLP.

 When you work with us, you will receive the personalized attention you need.
 We are a results oriented employment law firm that has had an overwhelming number of successful trials and settlements.
 We can use this experience to help represent you.